 The internet is awesome, but there is way too much adult material, particularly if you have kids.
 ZipZap blocks over a million adult sites for free, right out of the box.
 Sites can be added to the blacklist through an intuitive in-App interface.

 ZipZap has been completely re-written to improve speed and usability.
 It now uses the WebKit rendering engine — the same engine used by many of the most popular web browsers, including Safari and Chrome.

 The ZipZap Web Browser story started almost 10 years ago, when we were frustrated by our browsing experience.
 Of course back then, the experience was marred more by pop-up ads on the the desktop than by slow web pages on the iPhone.
 Then as now, the profusion of website ads and adult material made internet browsing an annoying and potentially hazerdous undertaking, espcially for kids.

 After trying everything that was available to make the experience smoother, we decided to roll our own browser.
-Our first shot (ZipZap 1.0) provided us with a loyal user base and with significant product feedback.
-We have incorporated much of that feedback into ZipZap 2.0, a product that we believe is superior in every way.
+Our previous efforts (ZipZap 1.0 and 2.0) provided us with a loyal user base and with significant product feedback.
+We have incorporated much of that feedback into ZipZap 3.0, a product that we believe is superior in every way.
 We invite you to try ZipZap for yourself.
 It's free, and we think you'll find it to be quite useful.

 Blocks Over 100 Of the Most Common Ad Servers

 Browse With Unlimited Tabs